-The Spanish explorers obviously knew a good then when they saw it.
+The Spanish explorers obviously knew a good thing when they saw it.

 History shows that when 17th century explorer Sebastian Vizcaino happened upon the sandy strand that juts into the Pacific Ocean off the southern-California coast, he named it Coronado, or “the crowned one.”

 I think he nailed it.
 Even then, the intrepid entrepreneur must have seen the potential of the lovely beaches and shining bay.

 Because there is no disputing the fact that the slender finger of land that lies just across the San Diego Bay was “crowned” with more than its share of natural attributes.